abhat-phys/hls4ml_on_nrp/hls4ml-u55c-python-v2.md

 See [Ceph FS / RBD](/documentation/userdocs/storage/ceph) for the other classes.

 CephFS ignores `fsGroup`, so a fresh PVC is root-owned and the image's `coder` user (uid 1000) cannot write to it.
-Fix it once, from a throwaway pod:
+Fix it from a throwaway pod:

 ```bash
 kubectl run fixperms --restart=Never --image=busybox -n YOUR-NAMESPACE \